DEFRA/fcp-defra-id-example/README.md

 This is an example service that demonstrates how to use the Defra Identity service to authenticate users within the Farming and Countryside programme (FCP).

+The patterns used within this example are documented below.
+Code comments are also provided to provide extra context.

+## Defra Identity

 Defra Identity is a service that provides external user authentication and authorisation for Defra services.
 It is based on the OAuth 2.0 and OpenID Connect standards and is backed by Azure B2C.

 Defra Identity supports authentication through a Government Gateway or Rural Payments account.